 Cerise Moran Hock is a native Coloradan.
 She holds an MSOL in Organizational Leadership and Project Management a Regis University and a B.S. in Mathematics and Statistics from Colorado Mesa University.
 Cerise has worked with various nonprofits and has experience as a high school math teacher and curriculum developer.
 She has also lead businesses and helped develop strategic plans for a variety of businesses.
-Cerise has worked with students who have dyslexia since 2013 and became a part of Aha! to help bring awareness to the struggle that individuals with this growing diagnosis face.
+Cerise has worked with students who have dyslexia since 2013 and became a part of Dyslexia Foundation of Western Colorado to help bring awareness to the struggle that individuals with this growing diagnosis face.
 Cerise also has a passion for animals and is a T1 Diabetic.

 Maureen Brennan is a native of Colorado but took a 10-year detour to California where she earned her BS in Child Development and a Teaching license from California State, Fresno.
 She has taught as an Early Elementary Educator in both California and Colorado and has been a resident of Montrose for the past 24 years.
 Maureen, is the parent of three adult children raised in Montrose, one of which has special needs.
 Like many with dyslexia, it has been a challenging learning disability for her daughter.
 For Maureen It has been a long and trying journey through the public school system with one foot in the door as a teacher and the other foot in the door as a parent.
 In order to help her daughter, learn to read and spell, Maureen’s professional development has included Linda-Mood Bell training and extensive Barton Certification.
 Today, retired from teaching in the classroom and children grown, Maureen has been a Dyslexia Consultant and Tutor for the past 6 years for other families, currently running her own tutoring business in Montrose.